 Best Food Sources of Magnesium

-Whole grain breads, cereals, pastas and beans, nuts (almonds and cashews), spinach, soy milk, avocado and cooked brown rice.
+Whole-grain bread, cereals, pasta and beans, nuts (almonds and cashews), spinach, soy milk, avocado, and cooked brown rice.
 Fresh fruits and vegetables also provide a modest amount of magnesium.

-The greatest amount of magnesium are found in unprocessed foods.
+The greatest amount of magnesium is found in unprocessed foods.

 Water itself is not a "nutrient" per se, but it's crucial to health and often contains significant amounts of other macronutrients, particularly essential minerals.
 Drinking lots of beverages, especially water, is key to maintaining the fluid balance within your body.

 While bodybuilders may like to believe that the bulk of their mass is muscle tissue.
 In reality, the human body is made of 50%-75% water.
 According to a Dietetic Association's Complete Food and Nutrition Guide, the average adult loses about 10 cups of water daily.
 Therefore, replenishing your body's water supply each day is crucial for proper function.